-Brainstorming is a technique for generating ideas and exchanging information in order to solve a specific commercial or technical challenge in which participants can think freely.
-Brainstorming is a group exercise in which each member discusses their ideas as they arise.
+Brainstorming is a technique for generating ideas and exchanging information to solve a specific commercial or technical challenge in which participants can think freely.
+Brainstorming is a group exercise in which members discuss their thoughts as they arise.
 At the end of the session, ideas are classified and prioritised for further action.

 The emphasis in brainstorming is on quantity rather than the quality of ideas.
 You must not criticise another person’s idea.
-There are a few ground rules that might help a brainstorming session operate successfully.
+A few ground rules might help a brainstorming session operate successfully.

 - These include limiting the number of individuals present to no more than ten to facilitate successful group dynamics.